AKlaus/DomainResult/README.md

 ## 'DomainResult.Common' package.
 How it works?

-**Wraps response of the domain operation to handle the happy path (returning of the result) and various sad paths (errors like '_not found_').**

-This is a tiny package with no dependency on `Microsoft.AspNetCore.*` namespace.
+A tiny package with no dependency on `Microsoft.AspNetCore.*` namespaces that provides:
+- data types for returning from domain operations (wraps up the returned value, operation status and error messages if applicable);
+- extension methods to effortlessly form the desired response.

 It's built around `IDomainResult` interface that has 3 properties:
 ```csharp